UoE-SSP/javascript-style-guide/README.md

     }
     ```

+  - Use [JSDoc](http://usejsdoc.org/about-getting-started.html) to annotate your functions.
+This allows for consistent documentation, and will give us the option to automatically generate documentation where possible.

   - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.

   - Use `// FIXME:` to annotate problems.